2017 camp registration is open! Register here.

 Our weekly sessions are Monday-Friday, 8:30am – 4:00pm, from June 19 to August 25, 2017.
 Please check out our Peapods, Seedlings, Farm Kids, Farmward Bound, Leaders-in-Training, and Junior Counselor pages for the availability of each program.

 Does the farm offer extended care?

 While your campers get to explore and play throughout the day, we know many of you are working.
-For families who need to drop off campers before 8:30am and/or pick them up after 4pm (or if your camper just wants more time at Farm Camp), we offer Before and After Care for Seedlings, Farm Kids, and Farmward Bound.
+For families who need to drop off campers before 8:30am and/or pick them up after 4pm (or if your camper just wants more time at Farm Camp), we offer Before and After Care for Seedlings, Farm Kids, Farmward Bound, and Leaders-in-Training.